BxNxM/rpitools/README.md

 That's it.
 Now whenever you turn your Bluetooth keyboard on, it'll be connected to your Linux automatically.

-# Useful links for basics
+# Useful links for Debian/Raspbain:
 * RaspberryPi GPIO usage:

 ```